dwmkerr/angular-modal-service/README.md

 * `modal.controller` - The new controller created for the modal.
 * `modal.close` - A promise which is resolved when the modal `close` function is called.
 * `modal.closed` - A promise which is resolved once the modal has finished animating out of the DOM.
+* `modal.closeModal` - A function to close the modal (same as the `close` function passed into the controller).
+Call this function with any parameter (the result).
+This result parameter is then passed as the parameter of the `close` and `closed` promises used by the caller.

 #### The Modal Controller